CalARVRCourse/hw2-ar-game/README.md

 In Unity Hub create a new 3D Project.

+In the Root Dirctory of your Unity Project, add the .gitignore file provided.
+This will ensure the exclusion of unecessary build files of Unity from the git repo.

 ### For Android users:
 * Go to Window -> Package Manager
     * Select Advanced -> Show Preview Packages